mrpawlll/DJango-Website/README.md

 Python 3.12.1 <br>
 Pyvenv <br>

+## Sidenote
+db.sqlite3 is just a backup in-case dbexportfrom.pgsql's content is screwed up.

+File to be imported into PostgreSQL server is using dbexportfrom.pgsql

 ## Main modules implemented from Python:<br>
 1. Django <br>
 1. Whitenoise (to serve static files)